jinghuazhao/Computational-Statistics/SYSTEMS.md

 ## FreeDOS and Linux

+FreeDOS is available from http://www.freedos.org/.

 > FreeDOS is an open source DOS-compatible operating system that you can use to play classic DOS games, run legacy business software, or develop embedded systems.
 Any program that works on MS-DOS should also run on FreeDOS.

-The software is available from http://www.freedos.org/.
 It is notable that v1.3 provides liveCD and liteUSB which could be useful.

 Here describes how to convert VMDK format to iso, https://www.ilovefreesoftware.com/26/featured/how-to-convert-vmdk-to-iso-in-windows.html, e.g.,
 ```dos